 Cut out cigarettes

 We all know that smoking is incredibly harmful to health.
 The nicotine in cigarette smoke raises your blood pressure and heart rate, narrows and hardens your arteries and makes you more prone to blood clots.
+If you are a smoker, there’s never been a better time to quit.
+Read our stop smoking guide here.

 If you find that you have pre-hypertension or high blood pressure, you may need to check your blood pressure more regularly.
 You can do this yourself at home using a manual or automatic blood pressure machine.
 Your GP will be able to advise the most suitable device for you.